email alerts

 • Education and outreach volunteers

 For these relationships to succeed, not everyone has to “understand” or “pay attention” to all the parts.
 But enough people need to be fostering collaboration.
 Or – to take the opposite perspective – if the conservation community were to stagnate as dysfunctionally as some bureaucracies, then staff positions, land acquisition funds, public support, and public benefit all drift away.
-We the people of the environment need at this crucial time in history to thrive as a core component of the planet’s culture.
+We the people of the ecosystem care need at this crucial time in history to thrive as a core component of the planet’s culture.

-• The Illinois Nature Preserves Commission tried to build a volunteer constituency.
-But the Illinois DNR disenfranchised that volunteer corps (trying to trade it for a more controlled constituency), and its budget (and staff numbers) declined.
+• The Illinoisstate staff tried to build a dedicated and creative volunteer constituency.
+But others sought to disenfranchise that volunteer corps (trying to trade it for a more controlled constituency), and the state conservation budget (and staff numbers) declined.

 • When the Kane County FPD director assembled his (until then independent) stewards into a formal FPD advisory group, the preserves began to get their first restoration resources and staff.